obonaventure/cnp3/book-2nd/principles/security.rst

 .. ability to sign and provide authentication because this is important
 .. hash functions and HMAC without entering in the details

-.. note:: Passwords must never be stored in clear

-  store passwords in encrypted or hashed form, mention dictionnary attacks

 .. maybe introduce these hash functions as a replacement for cheksum to show their vulnerability